rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > Children may, for example, experience surprise in the short term when playing with the bathroom faucet (signifying that their predictions have been violated), but this may reduce the amount of prediction errors associated with using the faucet in the long term.

 It's so fun for me to mentally contrast the seriousness of the fancy academic paper with the subject.

-"Kids playing with the faucet" is a vivid and relatable example, I'm just laughing thinking of them with clipboards watching kids turn the water on and off and saying things like "hmmmm, little Mary may be increasing her prediction error in the _short term_, but her behavior may be part of a strategy that minimizes prediction error in the _long term_" and like, pushing their glasses up their nose nerdily. (note: I am a nerd and push my glasses up my nose after saying ironically obtuse shit like this, no knock on the authors, who I assume are 20/20 and normal sounding humans at home).
+"Kids playing with the faucet" is a vivid and relatable example, I'm just laughing thinking of them with clipboards watching kids turn the water on and off and saying things like "hmmmm, little Mary may be increasing her prediction error in the _short term_, but her behavior may be part of a strategy that minimizes prediction error in the _long term_" and like, pushing their glasses up their nose nerdily.

+(NB: I am a nerd and push my glasses up my nose after saying ironically obtuse shit like this, no knock on the authors, who I assume have 20/20 vision and are normal sounding humans at home).

 > The overall objective of active inference is to reduce prediction error over time, and sometimes meeting this objective calls for an agent to gain new information so as to reduce its uncertainty.
 This means that **novel or ambiguous stimuli**, which may at the point of first encounter be some what unpredictable, are also **rendered instantly attractive, because they represent “expected surprise” or “uncertainty”**